buhinalba/PokeShop/README.md

     - Given I startup my Java web-application server, when I open `http://localhost:8888` in my browser, then ensure the server gives back an index page

 2. As a User, I want to have an index page, where I can see the list of Products within a default Product Category, so that I can browse Products within that Category.
-    - Given I have Products and a default Product Category in the application when I open the root url (`/`) then ensure I can see a list of Products with the following details: product title, description, image, price
+    - Given I have Products and a default Product Category in the application when I open the root url (`/`) then ensure I can see a list of Products with the following details: pokemon title, description, image, price

 3. As a User, I want to have an index page, where I can filter Products by Product Categories so that I can browse Products within any Category.
     - Given I have Products and Product Categories listed on the index page when I click on a Category's title then ensure it displays the Products only in the selected Category